LukeDowell/prime_personal_project/README.md

 team had more button presses wins.
 My challenges will be figuring out how to 'check-out' players (make them unavailable to the rest of the application while they are in a minigame), how to route socket messages from the players to the minigame correctly and how to smoothly hand back the player objects to the game controller when the minigame is finished.

+While I've been working on implementing my test minigame, I've been thinking about how I'll want to implement error handling.
+If a crucial player drops from a game, I'll have to give all